 In late December 2016, the FAA granted authorization to the Northern Plains Unmanned Aircraft Systems Test Site (NPUASTS) for large UAS BVLOS flights.
 Aircraft will take off from Grand Sky using the Grand Forks Air Force Base runway and will be allowed to fly in a 60 nautical-mile radius through civilian-controlled airspace without chase planes.
 The first-of-its-kind approval is the result of approximately 18 months of planning and regulatory work.

-Flights at the BVLOS testing and development range at Grand Sky will begin in spring 2017.
+Flights at the BVLOS testing and development range at Grand Sky will begin in summer 2017.
 Following successful testing and data collection, the range is expected to eventually be expanded to include the entire U.S. and all aircraft sizes.

 Grand Forks Air Force Base is home to the U.S. Air Force’s 319th Air Base Wing.
 The base’s mission has been UAS-focused since 2011 and includes the operation of the RQ-4 Global Hawk, making it one of the nation’s most important sites for the development of UAS technologies.